 Heart Attack Prevention and Management

-The best way to prevent heart attack is to live a healthy lifestyle with the following elements:
+The best way to lower your risk of a heart attack is to live a healthy lifestyle:

 - Physical activity that includes 150 minutes per week of moderate aerobic exercise (30 minutes x 5 days, or 50 minutes x 3 days, each week)

-- Eating a healthy diet, such as reducing refined sugars and carbs while replacing unhealthy fats with healthier options, like olive oil and rapeseed oil
+- Healthy eating habits, such as reducing refined sugars and carbs while replacing unhealthy fats with healthier options, like olive oil and rapeseed oil

 - Managing health conditions that could lead to heart attack, including obesity, diabetes, and hypertension (high blood pressure)